chaosprint/glicol/README.md

 This is Glicol's philosophy to approach these goals:

-- design a language from the instrument perspective
+- design the language from a new instrument design perspective

 - embrace the spirit of the internet for a better experience